Fungus gnats and cannabis plants

 Hi Larry, Yes, you could have some larva in that soil.
 You can either treat that soil with some neem flour or even by spraying potassium soap on it, or get rid of it.
 Unless it is a high quality substrate I think I'd get rid of it, after all 5 gallons of good soil are not that expensive.
 Hope it helped!!

-Do you want to give your opinion on fungus-gnats-cannabis-plants or ask a question about this product?
+Do you want to give your opinion on "Fungus gnats and cannabis plants" or ask a question abut this post?

 About this Cannabis Blog